 Centre for Creative Leadership Whitepaper – Senior Leadership Team Coaching

 In 1965, Bruce Tuckman described 4 stages of development: 1) Forming, 2) Storming, 3) Norming and 4) Performing.
-A fifth stage, Adjourning, was later added.
-Now over 50 years old, the model is not without its critics, who argue that it’s a linear over-simplification, but it continues to provides an accurate visualistion of the development journey I see in many growth stage leadership teams.
+Now over 50 years old, the model is not without its critics, who argue that it’s a linear over-simplification, but it still provides a helpful visualistion of the development journey that many leadership teams go through.

 According to team coaching expert David Clutterbuck, “team coaches typically come in to help groups that have either never become a team, or teams which have become stale”.
 But high growth technology businesses are different.
 Teams have not had the chance to form properly, yet alone become stale.
 The early days of building a business are scary but novel and exciting.
 With scale comes a more complex reality.
-Growth businesses change at a frenetic pace and leadership teams can find themselves rapidly descending into the Storming stage.
-Tuckman’s original research found that this happens to approximately half.
+Growth businesses change at a frenetic pace and leadership teams can find themselves rapidly falling apart before they’ve even had chance to come together properly in the first place.

 How does leadership team coaching work?